Depths in random recursive metric spaces: Introduction

 Set $\bm{G}_{n+1} = (G_{n+1}, D_{n+1}, H, P_{n+1}, S_{n+1})$.

+By the recursive nature of \eqref{eq:probabilitysum}, the probability measure $P_n$ is a weighted sum of extensions of the probability measures $P_k'$ of the constituent blocks $\bm{B}_k$ that make up $\bm{G}_n$.
+In a slight abuse of notation, we will write

 Models with constructions similar to random recursive metric spaces have been studied.
-These include models where the blocks consist of finite line segments \cite{ADGO:17, BOVA:06,CUHA:17, HAAS:17}, and two models of iterative gluing constructions of metric spaces introduced by S\'enizergues \cite{SENI:19, SENI:20}.
+These include models where the blocks consist of finite line segments \cite{ADGO:17, BOVA:06,CUHA:17, HAAS:17}, and constructions of iterative gluing of metric spaces introduced by S\'enizergues \cite{SENI:19, SENI:20}.
 In fact, the notation for random recursive metric spaces presented in this paper is heavily inspired by the notation introduced in \cite{SENI:19}.
 In most of these models, the blocks are compact and scaled by a factor of roughly $n^{-\alpha}$ for some $\alpha >0$ as they are attached.
 Under certain assumptions, it is shown that the probability measures $P_n$ converge weakly to some limiting measure and that the limiting metric space is compact.
+Since our blocks are identically distributed, the growth of the random recursive metric space is unbounded (and so do not have a compact limit).